Captain America and The Avengers: Ports and related releases

 Data East released a home version of the game in North America for the Sega Genesis co-developed with ISCO and Opera House.
 This version was published in Europe by Sega for the Mega Drive.
 The game was later licensed to Mindscape, who released its own ports of the arcade game for the Super NES, Game Boy, and Game Gear.
 The versions published by Mindscape in 1993 were developed by Realtime Associates.

 Data East also released a different NES game with the same title.
 The NES version is a side-scrolling action platform game.
 The only playable characters in this version are Captain America and Hawkeye; their mission is to save the Vision and Iron Man from Mandarin, then defeat the Red Skull.
 As with the Genesis/Mega Drive port, the NES game was developed in Japan but not released there.

 Data East's third and final entry in their Captain America and The Avengers licensed video games was the 1995 Avengers in Galactic Storm, which was an arcade exclusive fighting game that became the first to feature assist characters and duplex desperation moves.

 In 2021, Arcade1Up released the game in a special Marvel-themed cabinet that also featured Avengers in Galactic Storm and X-Men.

-Other appearances in media

-An arcade cabinet of the game can be spotted in the 1994 comedy Airheads.
-One page of Matt Fraction and David Aja's run of Hawkeye comics directly lifts from the arcade game's artwork.
+The arcade, Genesis, and NES versions were re-released as part of the compilation Marvel MaXimum Collection in 2026.